erguaitan/chat-mern/README.md

 * update your profile pic
 * change the theme of the system
 * logout
 * filter users to show only those who are online
+* users and messages stored with mongodb

 ## ✒️ design
 #### desktop - 1024px